 While Amazon remains the most significant player in the audiobook space, they’re not your only option.

-Here are three alternatives to Amazon for selling your audiobook online:
+Here are three alternatives to Amazon for selling books in audio format online:

 Sell your audiobook on Findaway Voices